kpathak-0506/Python_Execution_Code_API/README.md

 Welcome!
 This is a mighty Flask API that safely runs Python code sent via HTTP.
 It’s built for experimentation and sandboxing, perfect for learning, testing, or running student-submitted code in a safe container.

-We use **nsjail** for isolation (read: no rogue infinite loops or imports stealing the show 🚫💻), and Docker to make everything portable and deployment-ready.
+I used **nsjail** for isolation, and Docker to make everything portable and deployment-ready.

 # What This API Does